mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 Given a connected graph with weights on its edges, we need two data structures:

-- A Min-Heap of the edges: recall that a min-heap is a binary tree stored in an array so that the deeper elements have always a larger value, i.e., the minimum element es in the root.
+- A Min-Heap of the edges: recall that a min-heap is a binary tree stored in an array so that the deeper elements have always a larger value, i.e., the minimum element is in the root, always available to us.
 - An Up-Tree of the nodes: recall that an up-tree is a tree stored in an array so that we can easily work with disjoint sets; in particular, we want be able to quickly union them and find the set an element belongs to.

 First, we create the min-heap of the edges, which is ordered according to the weight of each edge: the ones with a larger cost are down below, the root node is the edge with the smallest weight.
-The key idea is that we maintain the min-heap of the edges so that we can always get the edge with the minimum weight.
-An alternative to building a min-heap is to have a sorted array; even though, that is more expensive to build, the final algorithm has the same complexity, as shown below.
+The key idea is that we maintain the min-heap of the edges so that we can always pop the next edge with the minimum weight.
+An alternative to building a min-heap is to have a sorted array; even though that is more expensive to build, the final algorithm has the same complexity, as shown below.

 Then, we create an up-tree of all the nodes/vertices: at the beginning all are disjoint and have a value of -1; we start unioning the nodes simply by going top-down in the min-heap array, step by step: